boa-dev/boa-dev.github.io/blog/2025-09-24-temporal-release/index.md

 layout: post
 tags: [post]
 title: "Temporal_rs is here!
 The datetime library powering Temporal in Boa, Kiesel, and V8"
-description: A release post for temporal_rs, a calendar and time zone aware Rust date/time library that powers Temporal implementations in Boa, Kiesel, and V8, along with any native Rust project.
 authors: temporal-dev
 ---